YuanLiuuuuuu/YuanLiuuuuuu.github.io/index.md

 Currently, I am a researcher at WeChat AI, focusing on large language model.
 Before that, I obtained my Master degree from the University of Hong Kong, and Bachelor degree from Southeast University.
 I take great pride in my contributions as a core developer and maintainer to a number of renowned open-source projects including MMSelfSup, MMPretrain, MMEngine, MMSegmentation, and OpenCompass.
 Currently, my interests focus on vision-language model, large language model, representation learning and basemodel.

+**We are looking for excellent interns.
+If you are interested in multimodal foundation models and large language models, please contact me.**

 ## News